danielbrainich/clause-2/README.md

-# Capitol View
+# Article One

 ## Project Status
-Capitol View is currently under active development.
+Article One is currently under active development.
 New features are being added to enhance functionality and user experience.
 Features in progress include alerts for legislative actions and a feature to find your representative based on your current location, similar to the functionality in the Rep Radar app.

 ## Description
-Capitol View is a web application designed to present legislative information in a visually engaging way, utilizing data from the Congress.gov API.
+Article One is a web application designed to present legislative information in a visually engaging way, utilizing data from the Congress.gov API.
 It targets individuals interested in U.S. politics, providing them with up-to-date information on bills and legislators.
 The application features a dynamic timeline of the latest actions on bills in both the House and Senate, detailed views of bills, and comprehensive profiles of legislators.

 ## Tech Stack
 - **Frontend**: Next.js, React, Tailwind CSS for stylish and responsive design